Why Are You Interested in Our Medical School?

 How to use a step-by-step framework to strengthen your response

-And for Elena, I really wanted to help not only improve her response, but also give the medical school application committee a much better sense of her mission, her drive, and her hard work, so that the answer wasn't just focused on the medical school itself.
+For Elena, I really wanted to help not only improve her response, but also give the medical school application committee a much better sense of her mission, her drive, and her hard work.
+Our goal was to develop her response to highlight the school, yes, but we also wanted to make sure that her answer wasn't just focused on the medical school itself.

 For this particular question, I like a four-part approach.